Pigs and squatters threaten Peru's Nazca lines

 They include enormous birds, monkeys and other geometric shapes.
 The culture ministry evicted a separate batch of squatters in January from near a sprawling design known as the Solar Clock, only to face down a new group months later.

-Peters said encroachments in the area threaten research by 60 or so archaeologists specialized in Nazca.
+Peters said encroachments in the area threaten research by 60 or so archeologists specialized in Nazca.

 Ancient Nazcans formed the figures by scraping away the desert's dark iron-oxide pebbles to reveal the white soil underneath, which hardened as unearthed limestone was exposed to morning dew.